iboard/px.iboard.cc/README.md

 ### Start from scratch

-First clone the project from http://github.com/iboard/px.iboard.cc
+Clone the project from http://github.com/iboard/px.iboard.cc, cd into it, get the deps install node-modules and run the server.

     git clone git@github.com:iboard/px.iboard.cc.git iboard
     cd iboard